Venture Competition 2019

 This year the Innovation Hub selected 9 finalists out of over 50 applicants to pitch their business idea in the Venture Competition Pitching Finals.
 On Wednesday 6th March 2019, 9 budding entrepreneurs pitched their innovative idea to a panel of experts competing to win a share of £10,000!
 After a 10 minute pitch and a 15 minute question and answer session with the panel, 3 finalists where chosen as the 2019 Venture Competition Winners.

-Applications for next years Venture Competition will be open in November 2019.
+Applications for Venture Competition 2021 are currently open, download an information pack here.
 Keep an eye on our website for more updates!
 If you have any enquires you can email us at email@example.com.

 Meet our 2019 winners ...